Phoney War

-With the German invasion of France and the Low Countries on 10 May 1940, the ascension of Winston Churchill as Prime Minister of the United Kingdom on the same day, and the massive Dunkirk evacuation commencing sixteen days later on 26 May, the Phoney War ended and the real war began.
+With the German invasion of France and the Low Countries on 10 May 1940, the ascension of Winston Churchill as Prime Minister of the United Kingdom on the same day, and the massive Dunkirk evacuation commencing sixteen days later on 26 May, the Phoney War ended.

-Terminology
+Etymology

 "Bore War" was the initial term used by the British.
 It was likely a pun on the Boer War fought four decades earlier in South Africa.
 Eventually, the Americanism "Phoney War" became the favoured phrase on both sides of the Atlantic.
 This term gained currency in the British Empire and Commonwealth in large part to avoid confusion with the South African conflict.